ConstellationLanguage/Constellation/README.md

 # Who should use it?
 Designers, Artiste, programmers...
 Constellation is easy to use and extendable if you want to use your custom scripts.

+#Features
+- Editor: Beta.
+- Live editing: preview (very buggy).
+- Examples: in development.
+- Basic nodes to do a game.